 About

-Daniel Szefer (24) is a first-generation Polish-American.
-He had his first piano lessons at seven and was introduced to the public in Miami, FL, by the Chopin Foundation of the United States when he was ten.
+Daniel Szefer, 26, is a first-generation Polish-American.
+At the age of seven, he began his first piano lessons and was introduced to the public in Miami, FL, by the Chopin Foundation of the United States when he was ten.
 He was a top prize winner at the Arthur Fraser International Piano Competition, a finalist and prize-winner at the Prix Orford Musique, and, in March 2018, was the winner of the Calgary Philharmonic Orchestra Concerto Competition.

 Szefer was one of eight international students invited to study at the Sergei Babayan Academy at the Cleveland Institute of Music in 2012.
 The same year, he gave a solo concert at the Chicago Symphony Center.
 He had his orchestral debut with the Lira Ensemble Orchestra conducted by Mina Zikri at the age of 13 and would concertize with this orchestra for the next three years.